mmoga/mmoga.my-website/README.md

 #TODO

-- set up gulp and update tasks to use functions
+- set time limit on confetti and make it go full site height
 - create GH action to build and publish site